 Strikes, unburied bodies, trash piled high in the streets, all for council houses, trade union reforms and nationalisation of industries.
 Britain had been rivalled since the war, with our foreign competitors facilitating our previous industrial accomplishments with their newer, innovative technology.
 The industrial action of the unions in England was reactive.
 Unions attempted to ensure their members’ pay kept up with the rising inflation, due to wage grievances, as well as continuous challenges of the Union Reforms imposed by the Thatcher government.
 The party believed the Union’s protests’ destabilized parliamentary democracy and economic profit through strike action.

 It was also a food revolution we couldn’t quite forget.
-Dinner parties and anything on a stick was all the rage.
+Dinner parties and anything on a stick were all the rage.
 With the implementation of the Sexual Discrimination Act in 1975, the motion made it illegal for companies to discriminate promising employees by their gender.

 Two thirds of women were under employment by the 70s and as a result, convenience was crucial more than ever for families on the go.
-But the height of the 70s suburbia was entertaining guests via dinner-parties.
+But the height of the 70s suburbia, was entertaining guests via dinner-parties.
 Mum could enjoy rolling in bottles of Blue Nun or Black Tower on a funky hostess trolley, adding a heightened sense of dining before the main event – a spread of glamorous 1970s dishes.

 “Margaret, dear, I’m hosting a dinner party Wednesday, do come over?”

 It was a period of foil covered melons, stuck with toothpicks, holding cheese and pineapple on the ends to somewhat resemble a hedge hog.
 Food wasn't only for the stomach, it was a feast for the eyes; like cocktail onions on a stick, topped with a generous chunk of cheddar or fish paste sandwiches cut into triangles - party food of the decade served for every family gathering.